ALASKA

 (1941 - 1946), Nome

-A two-gun 6-inch naval gun battery was located one mile west of town by the airfield.
-The guns still exist, but the emplacement was damaged by the effects of nearby gold mining operations.
+A two-gun 6-inch naval gun battery was located one mile west of town near the end of Marks Army Airfield (present-day Nome Airport).
+The guns still exist, but the emplacement was damaged by the effects of nearby gold dredging operations.

 (info courtesy of Colt Denfeld of the Coast Defense Study Group)